 This simple recipe for Grilled Meatloaf Sandwich is an easy way to take a plain sandwich to the next level!
 The crisp ciabatta bread, melted cheese, and tender leftover meatloaf make an unbeatable sandwich.

 You can use any type of bread in this hot sandwich, of course.
-Try using sliced whole wheat bread, or French bread that has been cut on an angle.
+Try using sliced whole wheat bread or French bread that has been cut on an angle.
 You can cook this sandwich on a dual contact indoor grill, a panini press, or on the stovetop in a regular nonstick skillet or pan.
-If you are using a regular pan, I like to cover the sandwiches with the pan lid while they are cooking to help keep the heat in so the meatloaf heats and the cheese melts in the time it takes the bread to brown.
+If you are using a regular pan, cover the sandwiches with the pan lid while they are cooking to help keep the heat in so the meatloaf heats and the cheese melts in the time it takes the bread to brown.